US agency confirms Biden's transition can begin | DW | 23.11.2020

-The confirmation marks the first time the General Services Administration has acknowledged President Donald Trump's defeat.
-Biden's team said the agency dubbed Biden and Harris "the apparent winners" of the vote.
+The decision to greenlight Joe Biden's transition was made independently, said the head of the General Services Administration.
+Biden's team said the US agency dubbed Biden and Harris "the apparent winners" of the vote.

 The US General Services Administration has told President-elect Joe Biden that his transition can formally begin, according to a letter from GSA Administrator Emily Murphy.